 - 1 tablespoon fresh ginger

-- 1 tbsp honey to keep it vegan you can use maple syrup or sugar
+- 1 tablespoon honey to keep it vegan you can use maple syrup or sugar

 - ¼ cup creamy natural peanut butter (no sugar added)